Creasser/Snowboard-Reviewer-Frontend/README.md

 * The user can edit the boards that are currently in the database AND the reviews
   * These edits are then sent back to the database via PATCH request

+## Project Requirements
+* This project:
+  * Uses ActiveRecord to interact with a SQLite database
+  * Uses a database with a one-to-many relationship
+  * Allows all snowboard and reviews to have full CRUD abilities
+  * Only relys on one initial GET request to get the data from the database
+  * Follows RESTful conventions